Auckland Island, New Zealand: Best Things to Do – Top Picks

 Hidden Trails and Scenic Walks

-If you’re up for a challenge, the Routeburn Track spans 33 km and typically takes 2-4 days to complete3.
+If you’re up for a challenge, the Routeburn Track spans 33 km and typically takes 2-4 days to complete.
 These trails are perfect for those who love to walk and immerse themselves in nature.

 Stunning Coastal Views

 The coast here is nothing short of spectacular.
 From golden beaches to rugged cliffs, every turn offers a new perspective.
-Fiordland National Park is home to the Milford Track, known for its dramatic fjords and pristine waters3.
+Fiordland National Park is home to the Milford Track, known for its dramatic fjords and pristine waters.

-For a more relaxed experience, take a scenic drive along Lake Pukaki, where the turquoise waters reflect the towering peaks of Aoraki/Mount Cook3.
+For a more relaxed experience, take a scenic drive along Lake Pukaki, where the turquoise waters reflect the towering peaks of Aoraki/Mount Cook.
 These views are perfect for a leisurely tour or a peaceful moment of reflection.

 No matter where you go, the natural beauty of this place will leave you speechless.
 Pack your gear, plan your day, and get ready to explore the wonders of this incredible destination.